Types of Damages for Breach of Contract

 - Contract rescission.
 In this, the old contract is canceled, and a new one is drawn up.

 - Contract reformation.
 In this, the old contract is rewritten to reflect the true intent of the parties.

 If you need help understanding the different types of damages for breach of contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.